9beach/hungerford-algebra-solutions/chap-1-2.md

 $T$ is nonempty, and so $T$ has a nonempty minimal element under set inclusion.
 Let $A$ and $B$ be minimal elements of $T$.
 If $A\ne B$, then
 $A\cap B\in T$ and $A\cap B\subsetneq A$,
 a contradiction.
-Thus $T$ has a smallest element $A$, and by definition,
+Thus $T$ has the smallest element $A$, and by definition,
 $A=\langle\bigcup_{i \in I}H_i\rangle$.
 \
 &nbsp;&nbsp;$\quad$(b)